What Are “Debt Traps” And How Can You Avoid Them

 In fact, you may get a payday loan to cover your car title loan, sending you into a massive debt trap.

-The best advice for avoiding debt traps is to only borrow money if you can afford it.
+The best advice for avoiding financial traps is to only borrow money if you can afford it.

 Take interest rates and additional charges into account at all times.